smartcontractkit/crec-sdk/services/dvp/README.md

     },
 )

+// Get events from CVN
+eventList, _ := cvnEventsClient.GetEvents(context.Background())
+if len(eventList) == 0 {
+    // Handle no events found
+	return
+}

+event := eventList[0] // Assume we are processing the first event

+// Verify the event's authenticity and integrity verified, _ := cvnEventsClient.Verify(event)
+if !verified {
+    // Handle event verification failure
+    return
+}

 // Decode the CVN verifiable event into a DvP event.
 It is assumed that the event has been verified before this point. dvpEvent, _ := dvpService.DecodeSettlementAccepted(event)